-The PEUC program will provide up to 53 weeks of extended benefits to individuals who have exhausted all rights to regular UI benefits and will be available for weeks of unemployment beginning March 29, 2020 through September 4, 2021.
+The PEUC program provided up to 53 weeks of extended benefits to individuals who have exhausted all rights to regular UI benefits and was available for weeks of unemployment beginning March 29, 2020 through September 4, 2021.
 PEUC benefits are federally funded.